 Please use the above email address to suggest times for an appointment via phone, Skype or in person

 Phil McCash teaches a range of modules across the MA in Career Education, Information and Guidance in Higher Education, MA in Career Development and Coaching Studies, and MA Coaching.
 These include Career Development Theories; Career, Vocation & Calling; Employability & Career Development Learning; and Research Project.
 He also supervises students enrolled on the Dissertation module.
-In 2008, he was elected a Fellow of the National Institute for Career Education and Counselling.
-He currently edits the Journal of the National Institute for Career Education and Counselling.
+In 2008, he was elected a Fellow of the National Institute for Career Education and Counselling, and currently edits the Journal of the National Institute for Career Education and Counselling.
 He is a Registered Career Development Professional with the Career Development Institute.

-Phil is interested in the re-imagination of career development in the workplace, education and the wider community, and has pioneered a research-informed approach to this subject.
-His work focuses on career theory, cultural and transformative learning theory, career education, career coaching, narrative, and depth psychology.
+Phil is interested in the re-imagination of career development in the workplace, education, and wider community; and has pioneered a research-informed approach to this subject.
+His work focuses on career theory, cultural and transformative learning theory, career education, holistic and depth coaching, career coaching, narrative theory, and depth psychology.
 Some illustrative publications and talks are shown below.

 Midttun, K. & McCash, P. (in press).
 Social justice and continuing professional development: A workshop for career development practitioners.
 In T. Hooley, R.G.
 Sultana, & R. Thomsen (Eds.), Career guidance for emancipation: Reclaiming justice for the multitude.
 London: Routledge.

 McCash, P. (2018).
 Career development at depth: A critical evaluation of career development theory from the perspective of analytical psychology.
 PhD thesis: University of Essex.